ceph/ceph/README.md

 ### Building unit tests

-The `make tests` command builds unit tests.
+The `make dmclock-tests` command builds unit tests.

 ### Building simulations

-The `make sims` command builds two simulations -- *dmc_sim* and *ssched_sim* -- which incorporate, respectively, the dmclock priority queue or a very simple scheduler for comparison.
+The `make dmclock-sims` command builds two simulations -- *dmc_sim* and *ssched_sim* -- which incorporate, respectively, the dmclock priority queue or a very simple scheduler for comparison.
 Other priority queue implementations could be added in the future.

 ## Using dmclock